mosh3eb/merlin/docs/source/quickstart/basic_concepts.rst

 Now that you understand the conceptual hierarchy:

-1. **Start Simple**: Begin with the Experiment interface and default settings
+1. **Start Simple**: Prototype with ``CircuitBuilder`` defaults and the built-in simulator
-2. **Experiment**: Try different ansatz types, measurement strategies, and grouping modules for your use case
+2. **Experiment**: Try different CircuitBuilder layouts, measurement strategies, and grouping modules for your use case
 3. **Optimize**: Tune circuit size and encoding strategies based on performance
 4. **Advanced Usage**: Explore custom circuit definitions when needed